 - Work with an agency that pre-screens families, that way you know that any family you choose will be good for your baby.

 - Find an agency that creates extensive adoption profiles.
 Not all adoption profiles are created equal.
 Some agencies have larger and more dedicated teams of media specialists who help adoptive families create a profile that really communicates who they are.
+Watching adoptive family video profiles can be a great way to connect with potential adoptive parents, see how they interact with each other and hear about their excitement to adopt.

 - Ask your adoption specialist if you can set up pre-match calls.
 If you have three adoption profiles that all seem great, you can have pre-match calls with these hopeful parents to get an idea of who will be best.